IurieChi/resume/README.md

 # Resume
-## This is my resume created in Html and CSS
+## This is my resume created in Html & CSS

 [Result you can see on this page](https://iuriechi.github.io/resume/)